Qazeer/artefacts.help/pages/azure/o365_security_review_mailbox_delegations.md

 ---
 title: Security review - Mailbox delegations
-summary: 'The following level / scope of mailbox delegations can be configured:\n\n - Mailbox permissions: to allow items viewing at the mails box level (but not the right to send emails).\n\n - Recipient SendAs permissions: to delegate the right to send emails from the mailbox (that transparently appear to come from the specified mailbox to the recipients).\n\n - Recipient SendOnBehalf permissions: to delegate the right to send emails on behalf of the mailbox (and will appear as such to the receiving recipients).\n\n - Folder-level permissions: to delegate the rights to interact with items at the mailboxes folder level.'
+summary: 'The following level/scope of mailbox delegations can be configured:\n\n - Mailbox permissions: to allow items viewing at the mails box level (but not the right to send emails).\n\n - Recipient SendAs permissions: to delegate the right to send emails from the mailbox (that transparently appear to come from the specified mailbox to the recipients).\n\n - Recipient SendOnBehalf permissions: to delegate the right to send emails on behalf of the mailbox (and will appear as such to the receiving recipients).\n\n - Folder-level permissions: to delegate the rights to interact with items at the mailboxes folder level.'
 keywords: Mailbox permissions, Recipient permissions, SendAs, SendOnBehalf, Folder-level permissions, ChangeOwner, ChangePermission, DeleteItem, ExternalAccount, FullAccess, ReadPermission
 tags:
   - azure_security_review